psychopy/psychopy/docs/source/recipes/isoluminance.rst

 A1: The easiest way to create isoluminant stimuli (or control the luminance content) is to create the stimuli in DKL space and then convert them into RGB space for presentation on the monitor.

-More details on DKL space can be found here: http://www.psychopy.org/general/colours.html and conversions between DKL and RGB can be found here: http://www.psychopy.org/api/misc.html
+More details on DKL space can be found in the section about :ref:`colorspaces` and conversions between DKL and RGB can be found in the API reference for :class:`psychopy.misc`

-Q2. **There's a difference in luminance between my stimuli.
+**Q2: There's a difference in luminance between my stimuli.
 How could I correct for that?**

 I'm running an experiment where I manipulate color chromatic saturation, keeping luminance constant.
-I've coded the colors (red and blue) in rgb255 for 6 saturation values (10%, 20%, 3¡%, 40%, 50%, 60%, 90%) using a conversion from HSL to RGB color space.
+I've coded the colors (red and blue) in rgb255 for 6 saturation values (10%, 20%, 30%, 40%, 50%, 60%, 90%) using a conversion from HSL to RGB color space.

 Note that we don't possess spectrophotometers such as PR650 in our lab to calibrate each color gun.
 I've calibrated the gamma of my monitor psychophysically.
 Gamma